U.S. flag

 Government Furnished Equipment (GFE) for Official and Unofficial travel:

-Traveling to other countries is often necessary for accomplishing Department business.
-Staff may need to travel with Government Furnished Equipment (GFE) such as laptops, cellular phones, tablets, etc. GFE is susceptible to compromise, as such, the bureau IT office must be contacted to enable GFE to exit the country.
+Traveling to other countries is often necessary to accomplish Department business.
+Covered persons with a valid need to travel with Government Furnished Equipment (GFE) such as laptops, cellular phones, tablets, etc. GFE must contact their bureau IT office to enable GFE to exit the country or be issued travel device(s).

 GFE should not accompany any traveler on unofficial or personal international travel, regardless of the destination country.
 Travelers on official business must receive approval to take any GFE from the bureau IT office.